ukama/ukama/systems/analytics/docs/analytics-v2-plan.md

     map: { network_id: $.id, name: $.name, status: $.status }
 ```

-Pull interval/window logic lives in **ingest service config** (shared pipeline config: `W`, watermark `L`), not in specs — specs stay purely declarative (*what*, not *when*).
+Pull interval/window logic lives in **ingest service config** (shared pipeline config: `W`), not in specs — specs stay purely declarative (*what*, not *when*).
 Pagination is intentionally absent: source api-gateways don't paginate yet; when they do, it becomes an engine-level capability (spec opt-in), not a per-spec invention.

 - **Raw zone:** `raw_records(id, org_id, dataset_key, window_id, event_time, payload jsonb, fields jsonb, ingested_at)` — hypertable on `event_time`. `payload` = untouched original (bronze, replayable); `fields` = mapped/normalized columns per spec.
 Records are assigned to windows by **event time**, not arrival time.
 - **Address resolution (initclient):** the spec's `system:` field is a logical name — never a URL.
 Before pulling, Ingest resolves it through the init system, following the repo-wide pattern (see `analytics/collector/cmd/server/main.go:129`, `notification/event-notify/cmd/server/main.go:96`):